michaelahwales/pages-practice/README.md

 </h5>
 Once we found a way to explain these dependencies, we created two diagrams; one displays the dependencies in Understand and one shows the pub-sub graph of subscribed connections.
 We decided to separate these to make them easier to read.
 Note that a “subscription” still counts as a dependency, and both will be considered when performing reflexion analysis.
 <h4 align="center"> <em> DESCRIPTION OF CONCRETE SUBSYSTEMS AND INTERACTIONS </em> </h4>
 Our concrete architecture is divided into four top-level subsystems – the Cloud Server, the Open Software Platform, the Hardware Platform, and the Common subsystem.
 The main architectural style of the system is publish-subscribe.
-Where information is not obtained through a pub-sub relationship, it will be noted.
+Where information is not obtained through a pub-sub relationship, it will be noted

 The Cloud Server subsystem in our concrete architecture corresponds to the Cloud Service Platform of the Apollo system.
 This subsystem’s functionality is mostly outside of the scope of this project, but there is a bidirectional relationship between components of the Cloud Server subsystem and the Open Software Platform, as well as between the Cloud Server subsystem and the Common subsystem in our concrete architecture.
 The Open Software subsystem has a bidirectional relationship with components of Common as well as the Cloud Server, and a one way relationship where components of the Open Software Platform depend on the Hardware Platform’s canbus driver components.
 The Hardware Platform has a one-way dependency on components of Common.